An algebraic approach to the spontaneous formation of spherical jets: Numerical simulations

 \section{Numerical simulations}

-In this section we present various concrete examples of the results previously shown.
-More precisely, we generate some zero-momentum $\textbf M$ random initial conditions for $N=257$ and different $k$.
-Then, we solve the Euler equations \eqref{eq:Euler_quant_no_Cor} with the isospectral midpoint method \cite{Viv2019}, for time-step $h=0.1$ and normalized initial vorticity.
-In the plots, we show in the standard azimuthal-elevation coordinates the vorticity $W$ and its large scale projection $W_s$ at $t=0$ and at $t_{end}$ corresponding to $10^5$ iterations.
+In this section, we present various examples of the results shown above.
+More precisely, we integrate equations \eqref{eq:Euler_quant_no_Cor} with the isospectral midpoint method \cite{Viv2019}, for randomly generated\footnote{More specifically, we randomly generate the Fourier components accordingly to the law $W^{lm}l\sim\mathcal{N}(0,1)$.} initial conditions with zero-momentum $\textbf M$ and zero-diagonal components in $\Dd_0(N,k)$, for $N=257$ and different $k$.
+We always take time-step $h=0.1$ and normalized initial vorticity, with respect to the spectral norm. \begin{remark} The canonical scale separation proposed in \cite{MoVi2021} can be restricted to $\Dd_0(N,k)$.
+Indeed, let $W\in\Dd_0(N,k)$, for some $N\geq 1, k\leq N$, and let $W_s$ be the projection of $W$ onto

-As expected, the vorticity fields in $\Dd_0(N,k)$ have an internal discrete symmetry of the group $\mathbb{Z}/\mathbb{Z}_k$.
-In the long-times regime, we notice the appearance of the jet formations and $k$ intra-zonal blobs.
-We notice that in the large-scale vorticity field $W_s$, the bands are neater compared to the total vorticity $W$.
+Then, $W_s\in \Dd_0(N,k)$.
+Indeed, any $A\in \mbox{stab}_{\Delta_N^{-1}W}$ can be written as: and since any power of $\Delta_N^{-1}W$ is in $\Dd_0(N,k)$, also $W_s$ is.
+We see this fact in Figures~\ref{fig:k=3},\ref{fig:k=7},\ref{fig:k=11},\ref{fig:k=17}. \end{remark} In the plots below, we show in the standard azimuthal-elevation coordinates the vorticity $W$ and its projection $W_s$ at $t=0$ and at $t_{end}$ corresponding to $10^5$ iterations.
+As expected from the spherical harmonics symmetries, the vorticity fields in $\Dd_0(N,k)$ have an internal discrete symmetry of the group $\mathbb{Z}/k\mathbb{Z}$.
+In the long-times regime, we notice the appearance of jets and $k$ intra-zonal blobs.
+We notice that in the projected vorticity field $W_s$, the bands are neater compared to the total vorticity $W$.
+In all the simulations, the vorticity at $t=t_0$ is zero on the main diagonal.
+However, at $t=t_{end}$, most of the energy concentrates on the main diagonal components $D:=\mbox{diag}(W)$, see Figure~\ref{tab:Ed_vs_End}.

+This fact has been explained in Section~\ref{sec:Pert_quant_RH_waves} and shows that for long times the evolution in the spaces $\Dd(N,k)$ leads the fluid towards a quasi-zonal flow.
+The mechanism of concentration of the energy at the lowest possible scales is determined by the inequalities \eqref{eq:cascade_ineq1} and \eqref{eq:cascade_ineq2}.
+In Figure~\ref{tab:ineq1} and \ref{tab:ineq2}, we show how these quantities involved in those inequalities evolve during time for the same simulation of Figure~\ref{fig:k=3}.

+We notice that the inequalities \eqref{eq:cascade_ineq1} and \eqref{eq:cascade_ineq2} are far from getting sharp, while the time advances.
+This indicates one the one hand that the energy concentrates at lower frequencies than those given by the bounds, and on the other hand that the enstrophy concentrates at higher frequencies than the those given by the bounds.

+Finally, combining Figure~\ref{tab:Ed_vs_End} with Figure~\ref{tab:ineq1} and \ref{tab:ineq2}, we see that as expected the energy must concentrate at the lowest accessible diagonal modes, due by the combined effect of the inverse energy cascade and the algebraic structure of the spaces $\Dd(N,k)$, as discussed in Section~\ref{sec:Pert_quant_RH_waves}.